 It is hoped that Viking will become one of the most productive onshore wind farms in the world.

 Around 140 people will be needed to work on the project during construction and around 35 permanent jobs could be created.
 As a result of the community investment to date, millions of pounds could be injected into the Shetland economy annually.
 In addition, the islands would receive around £2.2 million in community benefit every year if a 4.3MW turbine is installed.

 The original partnership deal between the Shetland community and SSE was signed in 2007.
 In May 2009 an application was submitted to the Scottish Government for the construction of 150 turbines.
 This was followed in September 2010 by a revised application, known as an addendum, reducing the number of turbines to 127.
 Of these, permission was granted for 103 and denied for 24 adjacent to Scatsta Airport.

 At the same time that the wind farm is under construction, a high-voltage cable will be laid to link Shetland to the UK electricity grid.
-It is estimated that the project will be operational in 2021.

 - Extrapolation from Viking Environmental Statement, May 2009 based on turbine numbers having been reduced from 150 to 103.

-- Based on £5,000 per year per installed MW: 370.8 x 5,000 = £1.854m a year.
+- Based on £5,000 per year per installed MW: 5,000 x 442.9 = £2,214,500 a year.